WinzarH/LikertMakeR/articles/makeCorrLoadings_validate.md

 #### Target correlation matrix

-The correlations among these nine items should be reproducable by the [`makeCorrLoadings()`](https://winzarh.github.io/LikertMakeR/reference/makeCorrLoadings.md) function.
+The correlations among these nine items should be reproducible by the [`makeCorrLoadings()`](https://winzarh.github.io/LikertMakeR/reference/makeCorrLoadings.md) function.